vmanoj1996/8-queens-problem/README.md

 # 8-queens-problem
-This is my attempt in solving 8 queens problem
+N queens problem solved by row by row search